 Short Bio -

-He is the organizer and host of the Poetry, Prose & Pizza Open Mic Series.
+For the past 20 years Nathan has been the organizer and host of the Poetry, Prose & Pizza Open Mic Series.
 These quarterly open mics are syndicated in the cities of Chesapeake, Suffolk and Prince George, Virginia.
 Nathan teaches a variety of workshops for emerging writers.
-Three of his most popular workshops are "Paint Me a Poem", "Words Beyond Walls" and "The Business of Becoming a Published Author".
+Three of his most popular workshops are "Artistic Verses" - an ekphrastic poetry workshop, "Drop the Mic" - a poetry/storytelling workshop for middle and high school students and "Words Beyond Walls" - a poetry workshop for youth in juvenile detention centers.

 Nationally, Nathan's poetry has been commissioned to accent major art exhibits at the Delaware Museum of Art, the New Mexico Holocaust Museum, and the Chrysler Museum in Norfolk, VA.
-For the past 5 years he has been the Resident Creative Writing Instructor for the Artistic Verses Creative Writing Program sponsored by Newport News Public High Schools and the Peninsula Fine Arts Center (PFAC).
-His past reseidences include creative writing instructor for the Camp Rise Summer Arts Program which was awarded the 2012 National Arts & Humanities Youth Program Award from The White House.
+His most successful poetry residency to date was as creative writing instructor for the Camp Rise Summer Arts Program at the Attucks Theater in Norfolk, Virginia, which was awarded the 2012 National Arts & Humanities Youth Program Award from The White House.